 The Company has a \$225.0 million unsecured revolving credit agreement ("Credit Agreement") with a syndicate of banks, which matures on September 13, 2011.
 Under the Credit Agreement, the Company is able to borrow funds at variable interest rates based on the Eurodollar rate or the bank's prime rate, as selected by the Company.
 Availability of credit requires compliance with certain financial and other covenants, including a maximum funded debt ratio and minimum interest coverage as defined in the Credit Agreement.
 The Company generally tests its compliance with these financial covenants on a fiscal quarterly basis.
-At November 29, 2008, the interest rates applicable to the Company's borrowings under the Credit Agreement were calculated as LIBOR plus 50 basis points at the time of the respective borrowing and ranged from 1.91% to 4.00%.
-As of November 29, 2008 the Company had outstanding borrowings of approximately \$52.2 million, outstanding letters of credit amounting to \$36.0 million and \$136.8 million available for borrowing.
+At May 30, 2009, the interest rates applicable to the Company's borrowings under the Credit Agreement were calculated as LIBOR plus 50 basis points at the time of the respective borrowings and ranged from 0.85% to 3.25%.
+As of May 30, 2009 the Company had outstanding borrowings of approximately \$12.0 million, outstanding letters of credit amounting to \$35.7 million and \$177.3 million available for borrowing.
+Subsequent to the quarter ended May 30, 2009, the Company repaid the remaining \$12.0 million on its line of credit under the Credit Agreement.
+As a result, the Company has classified this amount within current maturities of long-term obligations.